gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 ## Printing strings

-We use the "f-string" syntax to insert the value strings inside other strings.
+We use the "f-string" syntax to insert the value strings inside otherstrings.
 The contents between the curly braces are evaluated as Python.

 In the following we concatenate x with " GoodBye " and the value of x + y ("Hello World!
 GoodBye!").
 This z will be set to "Hello World!
 GoodBye Hello World!
 Goodbye!"

 ```python
 z = f"{x} GoodBye {x + y}"